reduxjs/react-redux/docs/introduction/getting-started.md

 npm install @types/react-redux
 ```

+The code used for this example is almost the same as the [official Redux+JS template](https://github.com/reduxjs/cra-template-redux).
+Additionally the same code template, but for typescript can be found [here](https://github.com/reduxjs/cra-template-redux-typescript).

 ## `Provider`

 React Redux includes a `<Provider />` component, which makes the Redux store available to the rest of your app: